-The journey of sustaining a paradigm change in learning is one that should always evolve.
-There will not be a point where a model is created which is definitive and final.
-As society, technology and opportunities change, so too does our research and practice in connection to how learning works best.
+The journey of sustaining a paradigm shift in education should be always evolving.
+At no point will a model be created which is definitive and final.
+As society, technology and opportunities change, so too does research and practice into how learning best works.

-Any coalition that is actively seeking to develop ‘best practice’ in learning needs to draw from existing research and diverse examples from across cultures and societies.
-If the vision has been developed through a collective process, that vision can unite the community.
+Any coalition that actively seeks to develop ‘best practices’ in learning must draw from existing research and diverse examples from across cultures and societies.
+A clear vision - crucial to steering any organisation - must be supported by research and developed collectively to unite a community.

-Envisioning is an inherently grassroots process and needs to be allowed to empower further vision, ideation and research.
-A shared visioning process in a school context enables individual passion to unite with other like-minded individuals and, in so doing, become stronger.
-The shared passion evolves into a definitive collective viewpoint, based upon recent and accepted research, underpinning the pedagogic direction for the school community.
+Envisioning is an inherently grassroots process and needs agility to empower further vision, ideation and research.
+A shared envisioning process in a learning community enables individual passion to unite with other like-minded individuals and, in so doing, creates momentum.
+Shared passion can evolve into a definitive collective viewpoint, based upon accepted research, underpinning the pedagogic direction for a school community.

 When research-based vision becomes part of the culture, it fosters action.
 Vision, supported by research, gives licence for early innovators to be adventurous by growing a culture of permission and provides confidence to try new ideas.